Toya Johnson: Personal life

-On June 18, 2011, Johnson and Memphitz were married in Atlanta.
+On June 18, 2011, Johnson and Memphitz Wright were married in Atlanta.
 The wedding guest list included rapper Rasheeda, Tameka Harris, Kandi Burruss, Nivea, Lauren London, Monica Brown, and Tamar Braxton.
 Kelly Price and Lloyd sang at the wedding.
 In February 2015, Johnson confirmed that she and Wright had separated after almost four years of marriage.

 On July 31, 2016, Johnson's brothers Josh and Rudy were shot in New Orleans while inside of their car.

-On February 8, 2018, Johnson gave birth to baby girl, Reign, with her now husband, Robert "Red" Rushing.
+On February 8, 2018, Johnson gave birth to girl whose father is Robert "Red" Rushing.
 Johnson and Rushing married on October 15, 2022, in Cabo San Lucas.